Manslaughter Defense Attorneys Passaic County, NJ

 Manslaughter charges can be either first or second-degree felonies in New Jersey depending on the nature of the circumstances surrounding the incident.
 Aggravated manslaughter may also be charged for crimes of passion which were the result of reasonable provocation.

-At The Law Office of Del Sardo & Montanari, our criminal defense attorneys have extensive experience defending clients who have been charged with manslaughter or aggravated manslaughter in towns across New Jersey and Passaic County, including Paterson, Wayne, Clifton, Woodland Park, West Milford, and Little Falls.
+At The Montanari Law Group, our criminal defense attorneys have extensive experience defending clients who have been charged with manslaughter or aggravated manslaughter in towns across New Jersey and Passaic County, including Paterson, Wayne, Clifton, Woodland Park, West Milford, and Little Falls.
 We believe in treating clients with the respect and compassion we would hope to receive when going through a stressful criminal case.

 Call our office today to speak with one of our qualified legal professionals regarding the details of your manslaughter or aggravated manslaughter charges and how we can best serve your individual needs.